Why Do Cats Like To Knock Things Over? A Comparison with Other Pets and Dogs

 If you're a cat owner, you're no stranger to the shattering sound of an object being knocked off a table.
 One moment, you're enjoying a peaceful evening, and the next, your feline friend has knocked over your favorite vase.
 The perplexing question is, why do cats do this?

 Is it a sign of rebellion, boredom, or something more complicated?
 This blog post will explore the theories behind this peculiar behavior and how it compares to other pets, including dogs.
+If you're curious about other quirky pet habits, you may also enjoy reading about why dogs lick each other's ears.

 Cats: Mischievous or Merely Inquisitive?